siyuhuang/Visual-Path-Prediction-TIP-2016/README.md

 test_images_VIRAT.zip and test_images_KIT.zip respectively include files of VIRAT set and KIT set.

 VIRAT set contains 43 folders corresponding to 43 raw videos of 9 scenes.
+The start indexes of each scene are (1, 3, 4, 12, 22, 28, 32, 35,41).
 Each folder contains three kinds of files: \*.jpg is scene image; bb_\*.mat is bounding-box of object with [w1, h1, w2, h2]; gt_\*.mat is trajectory of object with [h, w].

 KIT set contains 8 folders corresponding to 8 scenes.
 The format of its files is the same to VIRAT set.

-We only provide the test sets used in our paper, because
+Please attention, the KIT set is only used for testing without training procedure.
+For VIRAT set, We only provide the files used for testing, because the size of training files is large and may be different for different algorithms.
+You can download the complete dataset in https://data.kitware.com/#collection/56f56db28d777f753209ba9f/folder/56f57e748d777f753209bed7 or http://www.viratdata.org/, and use the rest videos to generate training data according to the needs of your algorithm.

 Thanks and hope you will benefit from these datasets.